SIP, Mutual Funds, Investment, Beginners, Finance

 2. Set Up Your SIP: Once you’ve chosen a scheme, decide on the amount you want to invest each time (your SIP installment) and the frequency (monthly, quarterly, etc.).
 Most financial institutions allow you to set up SIPs online for your convenience.

 3. Automatic Investment: The beauty of SIPs is their automation.
 On your chosen date, the pre-determined amount gets deducted from your bank account and invested in your selected mutual fund scheme.
 This eliminates the need for manual investing and ensures discipline.
+Click to learn more about SIP

-Benefits of SIP
+Benefits

 SIPs offer several advantages for beginners and seasoned investors alike:

-Example of SIP
+Example

 Imagine you start a monthly SIP of Rs.
 10,000 in a mutual fund scheme.
 Over a year, you would have invested Rs.
 120,000 (Rs.
 10,000 x 12 months).
 SIPs benefit from rupee-cost averaging, so the actual number of units you purchase will vary based on the market price each month.
+Here is a simple calculation which shows if you do an SIP of Rs.
+10,000 for the next 20 years, you will have a future value of over Rs.
+1.31 Crores taking an average return of 14%.

 SIP, Mutual Funds, Investment, Financial Advisor